TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DependencyInjection/Index.rst

 satisfy the dependency of the abstract.
 This would hardcode all dependencies of the abstract into extending classes.
-If later the abstract is changed and another dependency is added to the constructor, this would break consuming classes since they did not know that yet.
+If later the abstract is changed and another dependency is added to the constructor, this would break consuming classes since they did not know that.

 Differently put: When core classes "pollute" :php:`__construct()` with dependencies, the core can not add dependencies without being breaking.
 This is the reason why